 We were put out of PCG about 8 years years ago.
 I remember Wayne Turgeon getting injured on the bike trail at the Philadelphia Youth Camp.
 I remember that it was very serious.
 I believe that was the year that the kids were forced to ride at camp on very advanced trails without proper safety equipment.
 Several were injured.
 Although that seemed to happen almost every year.
 I became afraid to send my daughter to camp, because they were not being protected, and we had to sign away any responsibility for injuries.
 Wayne Turgeon's kids were quite young then.
 If they have no knowledge of the injury, it is probably because they were very small at the time and probably protected from the knowledge, or it has all been "swept under the rug" and officially forgotten. --Former member of PCG [name withheld]

 September 28, 2012

-Comment: Perhaps that "rule" excludes minister's sons since Grant Turgeon (age 19), son of Wayne Turgeon, and related to four ministers in PCG, recently emailed ESN wanting us to "prove" what we had on the site.
-He ended up corresponding through several emails and even sending a picture of himself and his dad.
+Comment: Perhaps that "rule" excludes ministers' sons since Grant Turgeon (age 19), son of Wayne Turgeon, and related to four ministers in PCG, recently emailed ESN wanting us to "prove" what we had on the site.
+He said he wasn't breaking any rules (to visit ESN's site) and ended up corresponding through several emails (to argue the tithing doctrine) and even sent a picture of himself and his dad.
 Also read October 13 emails below which cover this incident.